A closer look at completion in higher education in New Zealand

 For the first time, Education at a Glance 2008 contains a table of completion rates for full-time and part-time students separately (OECD, 2008, Table A4.2).
 The part-time effect is evident on New Zealand's data, where the rate of 58% for tertiary-type A study (bachelor's and above, excluding PhD) for full-time and part-time students together, is the fourth lowest for the countries reported, whereas the rate for full-time students, at 73%, compares much more favourably.
 This is shown in Table 3.
 However, although total rates are available for 24 OECD countries, full-time and part-time rates are available for only 12 countries.

 Figure 3 further explores the relationship between mode of study and completion rate, using recent OECD data.
 The graph plots tertiary-type A completion by the proportion of students in type A and advanced research programmes who are part-time.
 While this is not a strictly valid comparison, because of the inclusion of advanced research programmes, it does allow more countries to be compared, thereby providing a broad indication of the strength of the relationship across different countries.
 The fitted line is also included, based on ordinary least squares regression.
 This shows a correlation coefficient of -0.55 or an R2 of 0.30, suggesting a moderate relationship.

-Figure 3 - Completion rates for tertiary-type A students by percentage of students studying part-time
+Figure 3: Completion rates for tertiary-type A students by percentage of students studying part-tim

 Qualification completion is an important indicator of system performance.
 Comparisons are an essential means by which to assess this performance.
 However, where comparisons are not disaggregated by, or adjusted for, demographic and study-related differences, there is a risk that inaccurate conclusions may be drawn about relative performance.